civican/legisinfo/44-1/bills/C-29/bill_text.md

   **(2)** The protocol must allow, to the extent possible, the Council to receive all the information it judges relevant to fulfill its mission.

+  **(3)** If the Minister fails to comply with the obligations set out in subsections (1) and (2), the Council may apply to a judge of the Federal Court for a declaration to that effect or for any other appropriate order.

 ## Annual Reports

 ### Section 16.1

-The Minister must, within six months after the end of each financial year, submit to the Council an annual report setting out
+The Minister must, within six months after March 31 of each year, submit to the Council an annual report setting out

 a comparison of the number of Indigenous and non-Indigenous children in care, the reasons for their apprehension and the total spending on preventive and care services by child-welfare agencies;